-If you would like to join the Growing Room Collective, please complete our application form.
-(Note we are not always recruiting, but we do keep applications on file for when we do.)
+If you would like to join the Growing Room Collective and become an editor at Room, please complete our application form.
+Note that we are not always actively recruiting, but we do keep applications on file for when spots open up.

 Don’t want to read or edit, but still want to get involved?
-Join our pool of events volunteers!
-Register via our form.
+Sign up to volunteer at our events or become a RoomMate.

 Melissa Barrientos is a freelance editor, who enjoys spending her days editing manuscripts and helping self-publishing authors share their work with the world.
 She holds a HBA in English and Professional Writing & Communication from the University of Toronto and a certificate in Publishing from Ryerson University.
 Melissa is the co-founder of Archetype: A Literary Journal and volunteer for Editors Canada, gritLIT, and Room.
 When she is not editing or reading, she is writing about life back home in Lima, Peru.